mkirc/vim-overview/README.md

-You can install this plugin for example via [vim-plug](https://github.com/junegunn/vim-plug) by appending `Plug mkirc/vim-overview, { 'do': './install.sh' }` to the vim-plug section in your vimrc and running `:PlugInstall` in vim.
+You can install this plugin for example via [vim-plug](https://github.com/junegunn/vim-plug) by appending `Plug 'mkirc/vim-overview', {'branch' : 'autoreload', 'do' : './install.sh'}` to the vim-plug section in your vimrc and running `:PlugInstall` in vim.
 This runs a short [install script](https://github.com/mkirc/vim-overview/blob/main/install.sh) to install python dependencies.
 You can also skip the {'do'} part and run the